Ashborne-ace/Spam-Detection/README.md

 # Spam Detection
- Email Spam detection using Logistic Regression Model
+This project creates an algorithm to perform Email Spam detection using Logistic Regression Model.